 When meaning and making interact with design and designing.

-Alok Nandi, active at Architempo + Spread Design, is developing the VIA-Framework connecting “Strategic Design” to “Narrative Design”.
+Alok Nandi, active at Architempo + Klabfab + Spread Design, is developing the VIA-Framework connecting “Strategic Design” to “Narrative Design”.
 He works as designer from concept to composition, often busy at the crossroads of things.

 To continue the conversation, let’s interact and connect via @aloknandi on Linkedin, Instagram, Facebook, Twitter (see footer) or via the contact zone.